spett10/KRing/README.md

 * When you exit the application, a new IV is derived and used for encryption.
 This means that for each run of the application, the encryption almost certainly (except with negligible probability) will produce a different encryption file than the previous run of the application, although the passwords stored might be the same.

-* The semantically secure encryption also means that even if you are stupid enough to have a password equal to your domain, i.e email@domain.com == password, then the resulting ciphertexts will still be different.
+* The semantically secure encryption also means that even if you are stupid enough to have a password equal to your domain, i.e email@domain.com == password, then the resulting ciphertexts of the domain respectively the password will still be different.

 * The passwords are decrypted at runtime upon request, using the SecureString class in C#.
 This means that the plaintext password will only be in memory of your computer a limited amount of time, though not at all time (this would be impossible).